murali-yenmin/https---github.com-murali-yenmin-VeritasAI2/README.md

-# AI or Human? - A Content Analysis Tool
+# AiDentify - A Content Analysis Tool

 This is an advanced Next.js application built in Firebase Studio that determines whether a piece of content (text, image, or video) is AI-generated or human-created.